“Are You Really A Six Figure Home Studio?”

 The second thing you’ll notice is that the majority of my income comes solely from mixing\mastering projects that were tracked at other studios.

 This goes back to my previous blog post that talked about focusing on your strengths.
-I love mixing bands, and that’s what I tried to focus on in 2014.
+I love mixing bands, and that’s what I tried to focus on for the year.

 Can My Home Studio Make This Much Without Recording Signed Bands?